Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: The Multi-Objective Case: Combining the two Objectives z8 and z1 without Morris-Mitchell The Multi-Objective Case: Combining the two Objectives z8 and z1 without Morris-Mitchell

-\begin{itemize} \tightlist \item Via the ``support'', i.e., via the interval in which the desirability is greater than zero.
-This is given in Equation~\ref{eq-Dmax} by the parameters \(A\) and \(B\). \item Via the ``steepness'', i.e., via the parameter \(s\) in Equation~\ref{eq-Dmax}.
-Here we have chosen \([5, 5]\), which pushes the desirability functions to be more steep. \end{itemize}
+We have two target variables, \texttt{z8} and \texttt{z1}, each with its own desirability function.
+Desirabilities for maximization can be parameterized via the ``support'', i.e., via the interval in which the desirability is greater than zero.
+This is given in Equation~\ref{eq-Dmax} by the parameters $A$ and $B$.
+And they can be parameterized via the ``steepness'', i.e., via the parameter $s$ in Equation~\ref{eq-Dmax}.
+Here we have chosen $[5, 5]$, which pushes the desirability functions to be more steep.
+The desirability functions are visualized in Figure~\ref{fig-desirability-functions-z8-wo-mm} and Figure~\ref{fig-desirability-functions-z1-wo-mm}.